Contract bridge a game of skill, not luck: Singapore's Asian Games gold medallists tell detractors

 "The career of a bridge player is generally longer than most sports, we can play until we're 80," he said.

-The team believed that the effort and sacrifice were necessary because they knew that nothing would hone their skills better than consistent practice.
+The team believed that the effort and sacrifice were necessary because they knew that nothing would hone their skills more than consistent practice.

 "It's not like mahjong or monopoly ...
 The element of luck is totally eliminated in contract bridge," said the 41-year-old.